SEARCH MIT MANAGEMENT

 At MIT Sloan, we believe that increasing the number of women in global leadership positions is critical to societies around the world – economically, politically, and socially.
-Over the years, we have witnessed MIT Sloan Fellows women leverage their acquired knowledge, skills, and networks on the world stage.
+Over the years, we have witnessed MIT Sloan Fellows women leverage their acquired leadership knowledge, skills, and networks from our global leadership program on the world stage.
 They are leading pioneering organizations, and they are contributing to vital change.
 We are committed to empowering qualified, motivated women by giving them the knowledge, skills, and networks to assume leadership positions in every industry, sector, and corner of the world with a world class mid-career MBA.

 The MIT Sloan Fellows Program is a 12-month, full-time MBA program designed to provide mid-career professionals the time, space, and resources to solve complex business challenges and investigate the intersecting realms of leadership, innovation and global perspective.
-Powerfully integrating global networks, cutting-edge knowledge, and the unique opportunities of the MIT ecosystem, the MIT Sloan Fellows Program will help you prepare for what’s next.
+Powerfully integrating global networks, cutting-edge knowledge, and the unique opportunities of the MIT ecosystem, the MIT Sloan Fellows leadership program for women will help you prepare for what’s next.

 We encourage you to learn more about the MIT Sloan Fellows women—past and present—and read their perspectives on the women's executive leadership program.
 We also invite you to hear from MIT Sloan Fellows women about their MBA experience in the video library.